LAS COLINAS GOVERNANCE

 Directors

-Danny Opitz, Vice Chairman
+Danny Opitz, Chairman

 Danny Opitz has been an integral part of the development of Las Colinas with over 40 years of involvement in the management of the Las Colinas Development with the Las Colinas Corporation, Faison-Stone, Cousins Properties, and Hines.
 Mr. Opitz is currently Vice President of Construction for Hines.
 His responsibilities have included land planning and entitlement of land, preparation of land use documents as a representative of the Declarant, and oversight of design and construction of project infrastructure.
 As part of the Hines Land Team since 2006, he has been involved in the development of over 3,000 single-family lots in the Las Colinas development and Irving.